TCHeaven/Aphididae/Phylogenies.md

 print ('Done')
 exit()
 ```
-Extract information for each gene:
+Extract information for each gene, for all and the largest 6 scaffolds:
 ```python
 import re